 Managers and teams are immobilized in solving problems or making a decision without using any framework or any reference.
 They are at a loss what actions to do and how to implement their decisions.
-At the other end of the spectrum, over doing the process of analyzing also causes another form of restraint called an analysis-paralysis.
+At the other end of the spectrum, overdoing the process of analyzing also causes another form of restraint called an analysis-paralysis.
 Success in a task or project can only be achieved if there is a common goal in the team and also an effective method.
-Frameworks are one of the factors that makes the goal of the team achievable and can also be the basis of common understanding and agreement in solving problems and decision-making.
+Frameworks are one of the factors that make the purpose of the organization achievable and can also be the basis of shared understanding and agreement in solving problems and decision-making.

 Kepner and Tregoe (KT) introduced the framework of Rational Processes by studying how successful professionals solve problems and arrive at decisions.
-Their intention was to define a set of best practices using an empirical approach that set successful and effective professionals apart.
+They intended to define a set of best practices using an empirical approach that set successful and efficient professionals apart.
 The framework consists of four processes which are Situation Appraisal, Problem Analysis, Decision Analysis, and Future Opportunity/Problem Analysis.
-It is not only focusing on the common goal but also on common terms, language, and procedures in problem solving and decision-making.
-Because without common understanding of the method within the team, it will only result to inefficiency and later on will lead to incompetence.
-The KT approach has been proven to be an effective tool and used in hundreds of organizations that are large, medium, and small in size; by top executives and hourly workers; in profit, non-profit organizations; government agencies and across industries; globally and across national boundaries.
+It is not only focusing on the common goal but also on standard terms, language, and procedures in problem-solving and decision-making.
+Because without a shared understanding of the method within the team, it will only result in inefficiency and later on will lead to incompetence.
+The KT approach has been proven to be a useful tool and used in hundreds of organizations that are large, medium, and small in size; by top executives and hourly workers; in profit, non-profit organizations; government agencies and across industries; globally and across national boundaries.

-- Distinguish and clarify concerns – this step would require the team members reviewing the cards posted on the wall, asking questions and clarifying issues transforming opinion to verifiable information.
+- Distinguish and clarify concerns – this step would require the team members reviewing the cards posted on the wall, asking questions and explaining issues transforming opinion to verifiable information.

-- Set priorities in terms of seriousness, urgency and growth – the team is determining the impact of the seriousness on different factors in the organization such as people, cost, productivity, and reputation; the urgency of the concern to become difficult, expensive or impossible to resolve; the evidence that it will grow.
+- Set priorities regarding seriousness, urgency, and growth – the team is determining the impact of the severity on different factors in the organization such as people, cost, productivity, and reputation; the urgency of the concern to become difficult, expensive or impossible to resolve; the evidence that it will grow.

 - Determine the next steps what Rational Processes need to be applied.
-The guide to determine the next steps are:
+The guide to determine the following steps are:

-- Use the technique of Problem Analysis when there is deviation between expected and actual performance, and its cause is unknown and needs to know the cause.
+- Use the technique of Problem Analysis when there is a deviation between expected and actual performance, and its cause is unknown and needs to know the reason.

-- Use the Decision Analysis if there are choices to be made, dilemma in the best action to take, objectives to be created in order to understand some activity.
+- Use the Decision Analysis if there are choices to be made, the dilemma in the best action to take, objectives to be created to understand some activity.

-- Use the technique of Potential Problem (Opportunity) Analysis if there are decisions created but not yet implemented and there is an urgency to act to avoid problems in the future, a necessity for a plan to be created to safeguard some decisions in the future, if there is a value if a plan or decision is made better than expected.
+- Use the technique of Potential Problem (Opportunity) Analysis if there are decisions created but not yet implemented and there is an urgency to act to avoid problems in the future.
+Also if there is a necessity for a plan to be created to safeguard some decisions in the future, if there is a value if a program or decision is made better than expected.

 - Determine what else needs to be done and if help is needed.